richmr/pycallflow/README.md

 ```console
 python -m pycallflow [target] | dot -Tpng -ofilename.png
 ```

+### Flow Arrows (edges)

+The colors of the edges do not mean anything.
+I rotate through a list of contrasting colors in an attempt make it easier to trace the flow lines.
+You can set the color with ```---edge_color``` if you want it fixed to a specifc color.

+You may see dashed edges.
+Dashed edges indicate the call or reference may be ambiguous.
+This means there are multiple entities with the exact same name (i.e. two or more files or classes contain a function with the same name).
+This is very common with subclasses that override parent methods.
+Though Python always seems to know which one you mean, it's a little harder to figure out from the outside.
+Improving this is a main goal for the future.

 ### Clean up

 The diagrams can get quite busy, but there are three options that can limit some of the noise